omidh28/clarifyjs/README.md

 ### Storage

-ClarifyJs has an integrated storage system that can store and pass values to methods.
+ClarifyJs has an integrated storage system that can store and pass objects to methods.
-These values may also have default values:
+These objects may also have default values:

 ```javascript
 const storage = {